Tuesday, 30 June 2026

 With his fellow musician on a slide guitar, he quipped and played songs, both Squeeze and solo ones and was, as at Guildford amusing (He looks and sounds like the late Sean Lock) as he regaled of his early days with Squeeze ("Queen were rehearsing next door and Freddie played me this song called Bohemian Rhapsody.
 It's too long, Freddie, cut out the middle bit, it's crap!") and flying to America on Laker Airways for a solo song ("Freddie and the Dreamers").

-An excellent support act and, one, I suspected would be hard to follow.
+An excellent support act and one, I suspected, that would be hard to follow.

 After the usual on stage shenagagins (last minute soundchecks, moving stuff around), about 8:45 the lights went down and Elvis Costello and his band took the stage with no theatricals.